KevinGimbel/kevingimbel.github.io-old/projects/index.md

   - /assets/js/viewswitcher.min.js
 ---

-When I can, I try to invest a lot of time in open-source projects.
-Here are a few of them I initiated myself:
+Whenever I can I try to build things to get better in languages like JavaScript and Bash.
+I prefer to learn "pure" languages of frameworks.

+A few of the tings I build are listed below, you can find more on [CodePen](http://codepen.io/kevingimbel/) as well as [GitHub](https://github.com/kevingimbel/)

-<nav id="nav"></nav>
+<nav id="nav" class="controls controls--tab"></nav>

 {% assign groups = site.data.projects|group_by:"category" %}
 {% assign groups = groups|sort:"name" %}